oechsler/oechsler/README.md

 - 🧭 Kubernetes

 The ones that are in *italics*, I have not used recently (the last quarter of the year)
-and propbaly need some practice before using them again.
+and probably need some practice before using them again.

 #